w3f/polkadot-wiki/docs/learn/learn-staking.md

 - 50% targeted active staking
 - ~20% annual nominal return

+Up until now, the network has been following an inflation model that excludes the metric of active parachains.
+The ideal staking rate is not always 50%, as the number of active parachains influences the available liquidity that is available to secure the network.

-> Keep in mind that when the system's staking rate is lower than the ideal staking rate, the
-> annual nominal return rate will be higher than 20%, encouraging more users to use their tokens
-> for staking.
-On the contrary, when the system staking rate is higher than the ideal staking rate,
-> the annual nominal return of will be less than 20%, encouraging some users to withdraw.
+Keep in mind that when the system's staking rate is lower than the ideal staking rate, the annual nominal return rate will be higher than 20%, encouraging more users to use their tokens for staking.
+On the contrary, when the system staking rate is higher than the ideal staking rate, the annual nominal return of will be less than 20%, encouraging some users to withdraw.

 ### Why not stake?